-God's word tells us: "Submit to God; resist the devil and he will take flight" (Jas 4:7).
-We can despoil the robber and take back all that the devil's stolen (Lk 11:22).
-We will remember things from God's word we haven't thought of for years.
-We will apply the word so as to be holy in every aspect of our lives (1 Pt 1:15).
+God's Word tells us: "Submit to God; resist the devil and he will take flight" (Jas 4:7).
+We can despoil the robber and take back all that the devil has stolen (Lk 11:22).
+We will remember things from God's Word we haven't thought of for years.
+We will apply Scripture so as to be holy in every aspect of our lives (1 Pt 1:15).
 We do this by faith in Jesus Christ, expressed in prayer and obedience.
 Jesus knows how to prevent the devil's thievery.
-We only need to know we need Jesus to deliver us from the evil one (Mt 6:13).
+We only need to know that we need Jesus to "deliver us from the evil one'' (Mt 6:13).
 Jesus will not only sow the seed but guard it.

 Prayer: Jesus, I've been robbed several thousand times.
 Please recover the stolen goods.